HMHS Britannic: In popular culture

-The sinking of the ship was dramatised in a 2000 television film called Britannic that featured Edward Atterton, Amanda Ryan, Jacqueline Bisset and John Rhys-Davies.
-The film was a fictional account featuring a German agent sabotaging the ship, because the Britannic was secretly carrying munitions.
+A fictionalised version of the sinking of the ship was dramatised in a 2000 television film, Britannic, that featured Edward Atterton, Amanda Ryan, Jacqueline Bisset and John Rhys-Davies, depicting a German agent sabotaging the ship, due to it secretly carrying munitions.

 A BBC2 documentary, Titanic's Tragic Twin – the Britannic Disaster, was broadcast on 5 December 2016; presented by Kate Humble and Andy Torbet, it used up-to-date underwater film of the wreck and spoke to relatives of survivors.

-Alma Katsu's 2020 novel The Deep was set partly on the Britannic, and on its sister ship the Titanic, and centred around the sinking of both ships.
+The historical docudrama The Mystery Of The Britannic was released in 2017, in which the maritime explorer Richard Kohler investigates the ship's last voyage.

-The Gigantic is the apparent setting of the 2009 escape-room game Nine Hours, Nine Persons, Nine Doors.
+Alma Katsu's 2020 novel The Deep was set partly on Britannic and Titanic, and centred around the sinking of both ships.